Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 # Version History

-V2 - Public release
+V1 - Public release into ERCF V2 RC2 repository

-V2.1
-- Added material around ECAS on Tensioner Mnt to reduce potential for cracking
-- Revised Tensioner ARM Left/Right to create clearance for wider Tensioner Mnt
-- Added Test Block.stl to check printing tolerances for 608 Bearing, 8mm Axle, and ECAS press fits as well as holes for 3mm screw thread cutting and 2.3mm filament hole.

 # To DO

-1. Add in reference and instructions for the parametric model.
-2. Include instructions for the alternate tensioner screw mounting direction.
+1. Include instructions for the alternate tensioner screw mounting direction.
-3. Add cal tool into STL's and instructions up front for checking fit.
+2. Add cal tool into STL's and instructions up front for checking fit.